pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/2-creating-browser-activity.md

 <toc-element></toc-element>

+The Android framework provides classes for building user interfaces for these types of apps with the leanback support library.
+This library provides a framework of classes for creating an efficient and familiar interface for browsing and playing media files with minimal coding.
+The classes are designed be extended and customized so you can create an experience that is unique to your app.

-In this step, you'll learn how to use the classes provided by the leanback support library to implement a user interface for browsing videos from your app's media catalog.
+In this step, you'll learn how to use the classes provided by the leanback support library to implement a skeleton user interface for browsing videos from your app's media catalog.

 In this step, you'll learn about: